 This is a very real possibility as a dog gets older.
-Maybe he or she can’t hold it for long periods of time anymore or severe arthritis has set in and they can’t move around as easily – and there are many other reasons that incontinence may be an issue with seniors.
+Maybe they can’t hold it for long periods of time anymore or severe arthritis has set in and they can’t move around as easily — and there are many other reasons that incontinence may be an issue with seniors.

 There are also many ways you can deal with this issue.
 Sometimes medicine from the vet can help, but if your canine still has problems, you can use some other products, too.

 - Pee pads — It’s most common to use pee pads for training puppies while they are house training, but senior dogs can use them, too.
 If your senior dog has trouble going up and down your porch steps, you can put pee pads on the porch.
 The pad has an attractant and will provide for easy cleanup.

 - Female incontinence — The products for female incontinence are like diapers for babies.
 They’re great for the four-legged family member that has poor bladder control when excited, startled, etc. They are made just for dogs, with a little hole for the tail, and have different styles of fasteners.

 - Male incontinence — Canine male incontinence products are belly bands.
 They wrap around your pooch’s mid-section.
 The padded area covers your dog’s penis.
 It’s a great product for male fur babies for all the same reasons I listed for female products.

 3. Be prepared to make changes in your home (and to your plans!)